 The name is not misleading.
 It really is a tower and it’s round and perhaps there’s not much left we could add to that.
 Still, you’ll most probably come by it when walking through the city centre, so why not climb up and enjoy the view?
 It’s actually one of the few spots in Copenhagen that are open to the public and high enough to offer a birdseye panorama of the cityscape.

 Nyhavn is the name of the quaint 17th-century harbour in the heart of Copenhagen.
+Wondering what to do in Copenhagen?
+Visit this district.
 Originally built in 1681 by Swedish prisoners of war, Nyhavn has traditionally been a place of abutting contradictions.
 Following its construction, the northern side became the “shady” one, a hub for sailors, artists and writers (including Hans Christian Andersen), while the southern one was home to the Charlottenborg Palace.
 Nowadays, due to almost half a century of marketing overkill, Nyhavn has turned into what locals call “the longest bar in Scandinavia”, complete with restaurants, pubs, souvenir shops, wooden ships and colourful buildings lined along the quays.
 Still, it’s definitely worth a visit during your trip.

 Louisiana MoMA is a must for art aficionados.
 Located on the coast at the outskirts of Copenhagen, the museum opened its doors in 1958 to present a blend of natural beauty,lauded art and extraordinary architecture.
 Apart from a collection of more than 3500 artworks of all genres, Louisiana houses numerous curated exhibitions every year.
 If When the hordes of tourists fighting over selfie opportunities become unbearable, you can head outside.
 There you can relax and take in the views of Sweden across the Sound, or stroll through the museum’s outdoor sculpture park.